Cycling in Lucca: 10 Must-See Climbs

 5 km, avg.
 6.6%

-2. Vergemoli
+1. Vergemoli

-2.9 km, avg.
-6.8%
+2.9 kilometers, average 6.8%

 My newest discovery, this little piece of paradise is accessed through either Passo Sella or Garfagnana.
 The road takes you around the Pania della Croce, Panie being a series of peaks in the Apuan Alps and Croce trumps them all (see no. 1).
 It’s a jewel; if you can dedicate a day to Vergemoli, don’t pass it up.
 Oh, and stop for lunch in Barga and load up on pasta—because you’ll burn through kilojoules at the rate Juan Pelota did EPO.

-Is cycling in Lucca calling your name?
+Will cycling in Lucca be in your near future?

-8 thoughts on “Cycling in Lucca: 10 Must-See Climbs”
+6 thoughts on “Cycling in Lucca: 10 Must-See Climbs”

-2. Jakob Markussen
+1. Jakob Markussen

 Just rode the Passo Sella today.
 Started climbing from Via dei Norchini between Vallone and Valpromaro and passed trough Pescaglia on my way to the top.
 Lots of 8-10 % climbs on the way up.
 However in Pascoso after turning right at the restaurant the climb really picks up.
 I hit a section with 17 % on the way up.
 The descent through Fabbriche di Vergemoli is nice.